Jorge Amado

-Jorge Amado (/pt-BR/; 10 August 1912 – 6 August 2001) was a Brazilian writer of the modernist school.
+Jorge Leal Amado de Faria (/'ʒɔːrʒi/ ZHOR-zhee; /pt-BR/; 10 August 1912 – 6 August 2001), known as Jorge Amado, was a Brazilian writer of the modernist school.
 He remains the best-known of modern Brazilian writers, with his work having been translated into some 49 languages and popularized in film, including Dona Flor and Her Two Husbands in 1976, and having been nominated for the Nobel Prize in Literature at least seven times.
 His work reflects the image of a Mestiço Brazil and is marked by religious syncretism.
 He depicted a cheerful and optimistic country that was beset, at the same time, with deep social and economic differences.

 He occupied the 23rd chair of the Brazilian Academy of Letters from 1961 until his death in 2001.
 He won the 1984 International Nonino Prize in Italy.
 He also was Federal Deputy for São Paulo as a member of the Brazilian Communist Party between 1947 and 1951.

 Biography

 Amado was born on Saturday, 10 August 1912, on a farm near the inland city of Itabuna, in the south of the Brazilian state of Bahia.
 He was the eldest of four sons of João Amado de Faria and D. Eulália Leal.
 The farm was located in the village of Ferradas, which, though today is a district of Itabuna, was at the time administered by the coastal city of Ilhéus.
 For this reason, he considered himself a citizen of Ilhéus.
 From his exposure to the large cocoa plantations of the area, Amado knew the misery and the struggles of the people working the land and living in almost enslaved conditions.
 This was to be a theme present in several of his works, for example, The Violent Land of 1944.

 As a result of a smallpox epidemic, his family moved to Ilhéus when he was one year old, and he spent his childhood there.
 He attended high school in Salvador, the capital of the state.
 By the age of 14 Amado had begun to collaborate with several magazines and took part in literary life, as one of the founders of the Modernist "Rebels' Academy".

 He was the cousin of Brazilian lawyer, writer, journalist and politician Gilberto Amado, and of Brazilian actress and screenwriter Véra Clouzot.